 In November 2008, Prof. Kop retired and was replaced as Executive Director by Tel Aviv University economics professor Dan Ben-David, whose many accomplishments on behalf of the Center included developing new publications and expanding the Center’s research and dissemination capabilities.
 Following Prof. Ben-David’s tenure and an extensive search, the Board appointed Prof. Avi Weiss of Bar Ilan University as the new President in 2015.
 Prof. Weiss’ expertise is in applied economics, and he previously served as the Chief Economist and Deputy Director of the Israel Antitrust Authority, a member of the Trajtenberg Committee, and in several other noteworthy positions.
 He also previously served as Chair of the Economics Department at Bar Ilan University.

 In recent years, the Center’s staff has grown to provide for additional in-house research capacity and enhanced capabilities to share this research through communications, distribution and broad dissemination efforts.
 The Center is led by a strong and diverse Board of Directors, whose members provide continued guidance and support for the Taub Center’s operations and endowment, and overseen by its General Assembly.
-The Taub Center staff and its board today share a deep commitment – that has resonated throughout the Center’s 36-year history – to independent, evidence-based research that helps advance Israel’s long-term prosperity.
+The Taub Center staff and its board today share a deep commitment – that has resonated throughout the Center’s history – to independent, evidence-based research that helps advance Israel’s long-term prosperity.